 JRCT is an endowed, charitable Quaker foundation based in York, England.
-The Sustainable Future Committee currently comprises four members of JRCT’s board of trustees, together with two co-opted members, supported by two staff.
-Further information on the history, structure and work of the Trust can be found on our website www.jrct.org.uk .
+The Power and Accountability Committee currently comprises four members of JRCT’s board of trustees, together with three (shortly to be four) co-opted members, supported by two staff.
+Further information on the history, structure and work of the Trust can be found on our website.

 What is involved?

-Co-optees should be in sympathy with the Quaker values of the Trust, which include a commitment to equality and the worth of every individual, to nonviolence, and to honesty and integrity.
-JRCT would welcome applications from Quakers, but this is by no means a requirement.
+Co-optees should be in sympathy with the Quaker values of the Trust, which include a commitment to equality and the unique worth of every individual, to non-violence, and to honesty and integrity.
+JRCT welcomes applications from people of any faith or none.

-JRCT operates a conflicts of interest policy in respect of all its programme areas.
+JRCT operates a conflict of interest policy in respect of all its programme areas.
 Applicants are requested to fully disclose professional associations with any former or current JRCT grantees.
-Ideally, the Trust seeks to appoint individuals who are not directly involved with organisations that are likely to seek funding from the Trust.
-We do have a policy to manage occasional conflicts of interest that may arise.
+Ideally, we prefer to appoint individuals who are not directly involved in organisations that currently receive funding or are likely to seek funding from the Trust.

-If you would like an informal discussion about the role, please contact Sophie Long on +44 (0)1904 627810 or firstname.lastname@example.org
+If you would like an informal discussion about the role, please contact Katharine Knox on Katharine.Knox@jrct.org.uk to arrange a call.

 To apply, please send us:

-Please send us this information by email to: email@example.com
+Please send this information by e-mail to: email@example.com